KishorNaik/expressjs_tsoa_boilerplate/README.md

                 ├───createUser/
                 │   └───index.test.ts
 ```

+This boilerplate follows a modular, versioned, vertical slice architecture.
+Each module encapsulates its own features, services, and tests — making the system scalable and easy to reason about.

 #### 📦 Folder Breakdown
 - `users/`
 Represents a module.
 Each module encapsulates its own features, services, and tests.